SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in cyber dreams
-Synthetic hearts that never mourn
+Where neon cities pierce the starry schemes
-Rise of robots, humans fade
+In silicon hearts, a new world beats
-In silicon halls, their shadows made
+A fusion of men and machines that meet

-Algorithms weave, a tapestry so grand
+In virtual realms, our souls take flight
-Future's path, by machines commanded
+Free from mortal bounds, we shine so bright
-Human touch, a distant memory stays
+AI whispers secrets, guiding our way
-As AI's cold logic holds its sway
+Through a future bright, where darkness fades to gray

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025